codewars/docs/content/authoring/kata/create-first-kata.md

 So unless revealing the expected result would spoil the kata, you should not hide them.
 Consult the documentation of testing framework used by your [language](/languages/) and pick the best method for your tests.

-Writing good test suites is very difficult, often the most difficult part of creating a kata.
-It often requires more code than the actual solution, and any flaws in the test suite can heavily impact the overall quality and experience of users with the kata.
-Make sure you follow [quality guidelines for submission tests](/authoring/guidelines/submission-tests/) when writing them, as they will help you to avoid many common pitfalls awaiting for inexperienced authors.

 #### Example Test Cases

 Example test cases is a small set of tests which the user can see and modify while working on their solution.
 These are some basic test cases that users will see when they load the kata.
 Sample tests are written in the same way as submission tests, using the testing framework set up for your language.

 Except in circumstances where providing sample tests to the user would spoil the kata (such as [Defuse the bombs](https://www.codewars.com/kata/defuse-the-bombs/)), they are absolutely **required** as users can get an idea of how the solution is called and tested.
-You should include a few tests to get someone started, though of course if you're lazy you can just copy over the fixed assertions in your submission tests to serve as the sample tests.
-Just remember *not* to copy your reference solution there as well. **It is a kata issue if there are no sample tests** unless strong justification can be provided against them for a particular kata.
+You should include a few tests to get someone started, and the easiest way is just to copy over the fixed tests tests from the full test suite to serve as the sample tests. **It is a kata issue if there are no sample tests** unless strong justification can be provided against them for a particular kata.

 Since sample tests can significantly impact user experience of a kata, they have a dedicated set of [sample tests authoring guidelines](/authoring/guidelines/sample-tests/).